jentery/matrix23/index.md

 Kirschenbaum, Matthew. ["Prepare for the Textpocalypse."](https://www.theatlantic.com/technology/archive/2023/03/ai-chatgpt-writing-language-models/673318/) *The Atlantic*, 8 March 2023.
 (For more on text as a medium and ChatGPT output as "content."
 Hat tip to Matt for sharing this piece with me.)

-Microsoft News Center. ["Introducing Microsoft 365 Copilot: Your Copilot for Work."](https://news.microsoft.com/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/).
-Microsoft, 16 March 2023. ("Harnessing the power of AI, Microsoft 365 Copilot turns your words into the most powerful productivity tool on the planet.")
+Microsoft News Center. ["Introducing Microsoft 365 Copilot: Your Copilot for Work."](https://news.microsoft.com/2023/03/16/introducing-microsoft-365-copilot-your-copilot-for-work/) Microsoft, 16 March 2023. ("Harnessing the power of AI, Microsoft 365 Copilot turns your words into the most powerful productivity tool on the planet.")

 OpenAI. ["GPT-4 Technical Report."](https://cdn.openai.com/papers/gpt-4.pdf) 2023.
 (For more on the GPT-4 model.
 Also note: "GPT-4 was used in the following ways: to help us iterate on LaTeX formatting; for text summarization; and as a copyediting tool.")

 University of Chicago SAND Lab.
 [The Glaze Project.](https://glaze.cs.uchicago.edu/) Self-published, 2023.
 (For more on AI-cloaking.
 Hat tip to [Miriam Posner](https://miriamposner.com/) at UCLA for pointing me to this project.)

-Wilkins, Alex.
-"AI Trained on YouTube and Podcasts Speaks with Ums and Ahs."](https://www.newscientist.com/article/2362956-ai-trained-on-youtube-and-podcasts-speaks-with-ums-and-ahs/). *New Scientist*, 9 March 2023.
+Wilkins, Alex. ["AI Trained on YouTube and Podcasts Speaks with Ums and Ahs."](https://www.newscientist.com/article/2362956-ai-trained-on-youtube-and-podcasts-speaks-with-ums-and-ahs/). *New Scientist*, 9 March 2023.
 (For more on AI mimicking unintentional speech.
 Hat tip to [*Sounding Out!*](https://soundstudiesblog.com/) for pointing me to this one.)

-Wolfram, Stephen. ["What Is ChatGPT Doing . . . and Why Does It Work?"\(https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) Self-published, 14 February 2023.
+Wolfram, Stephen. ["What Is ChatGPT Doing . . . and Why Does It Work?"](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) Self-published, 14 February 2023.
 (For more on how ChatGPT works.
 Hat tip to [Alex Gil](https://www.elotroalex.com/) at Yale for pointing me to this one.)